 The Physical Education Department

 The PE department consists of four specialist teachers.
 The department has a large six badminton court sports hall, an astro-turf pitch, an outdoor pursuits centre and extensive field space all around the school.
 The department aims to provide the best possible sporting experiences for all young people across and beyond the curriculum.

 Learners at KS3 have a subject specific rubric of practical work and units that’s embed the schools core values and competencies and provide challenge for all.
 This is so from an early stage learners learn how to lead a healthy, active life to develop their physical, social and mental health.
-These learners will be assessed on the number grade 1-9 system.
 A progressive rubric is in place, where learners develop their skills, techniques, tactics and decision making ability.

 At KS4 GCSE PE teaches additional sporting activities.
 There is a strong focus on developing practical skills and learners will be assessed on their practical skills in lessons but also their academic skills when completing controlled written coursework and written exam preparation.

 A wholes school, whole day sports day takes place in the summer term with learners taking part in inter tutor competitions in sports such as Dodgeball, Football, Rounder’s and culminating in the afternoon wholes school athletics track finals.